IHaskell/IHaskell/README.md

 This guarantees that stack doesn't have to first perform a lengthy installation of GHC before running your notebook.

+You can also use the following script to run IHaskell in Docker: https://gist.github.com/brandonchinn178/928d6137bfd17961b9584a8f96c18827

 ## Stack and Docker